Self-care

 -> Help your motivation at work – in a paper planner write your quote in your planner at the start of the week or in an electronic calendar put it in the header, with either option you’ll see it every time you check your schedule.

--> You can also display positive quotes—on a post-it, on your cell phone case, on your fridge.
-Putting positive quotes where you can easily read them are great reminders to shift your mindset and help you achieve your goals.
+-> You can also display positive quotes—on a Post-it, your cell phone case, or your fridge.
+Putting positive quotes where you can easily read them a great reminders to shift your mindset and help you achieve your goals.

-Remember – we can get used to seeing them and ‘edit’ them and stop paying attention to them – just like the pile a paper on the counter, so you’ll want to move them around from time to time.
+Remember – we can get used to seeing and ‘editing’ them and stop paying attention to them – just like the pile of paper on the counter, so you’ll want to move them around occasionally.

 Positive thinking & growth mindset

-Positive quotes and daily affirmations rely on the power of positive thinking and a growth mindset.
-Although positive quotes and daily affirmations are different, the idea behind them is similar: they help shift your mindset toward a more positive and optimistic point of view that can improve your life.
+Positive quotes and daily affirmations rely on optimism and a growth mindset.
+Although positive quotes and daily affirmations are different, their idea is similar: they help shift your mindset toward a more optimistic point of view that can improve your life.

-There is also research that shows the benefits to positive affirmations and positive thinking.
+Research also shows the benefits of positive affirmations and positive thinking.

-In one study about the psychological impact of the September 11th terrorist attacks, researchers found that positive thoughts and positive emotions buffer against depression and sustain thriving in resilient people (Fredrickson et al., 2003).
-Also, positive thinking can be beneficial for your overall well-being, which includes less depression, a reduced risk of cardiovascular-related death, and even an increase in life expectancy (Buigues et al., 2021).
+In one study about the psychological impact of the September 11th terrorist attacks, researchers found that positive thoughts and positive emotions buffer against depression and sustain thriving in resilient people.
+Also, positive thinking can benefit your overall well-being, including less depression, a reduced risk of cardiovascular-related death, and even increased life expectancy.

 I hope you find this list helpful!

-They are short so, easy to keep in mind and powerful so, they make an impact.
+They are short, easy to keep in mind, and powerful, so they make an impact.

 Happiness can be found, even in the darkest of times, if one only remembers to turn on the light